Dia Evtimova

 Dia Evtimova (Диа Евтимова; born 30 April 1987) is a Bulgarian tennis player.
-On 31 October 2011, she reached a career-high WTA singles ranking of 145 whilst her best doubles ranking was 228 on 23 June 2014.
+She reached a career-high WTA singles ranking of world No. 145 on 31 October 2011 and a doubles ranking of No. 228 on 23 June 2014.

-She has more than 550 match wins on the pro circuit which puts her 42nd on the List of Open era and tenth among the active players.
-Evtimova also played for Bulgarian Fed Cup team, with a current 15–20 record.
+She has more than 600 match wins on the ITF circuit which puts her in the top 50 on the List of Open Era, and seventh among the active players, as of June 2025.
+Evtimova also played for Bulgarian Fed Cup team, with a 15–21 record.

-Professional career
+Career

 In 2010, she qualified for the Internationaux de Strasbourg where she was defeated by Maria Sharapova in the second round.

 In 2011, she qualified for the Gastein Ladies and reached her first quarterfinal on the WTA Tour, before she was defeated by Patricia Mayr-Achleitner.